William Dargan: Biography

-On 13 October 1828, William Dargan married Jane Arkinstall in the Anglican Church of St Michael & All Angels, Adbaston, Staffordshire.
+On 13 October 1828, William Dargan married Jane Arkinstall at the Anglican Church of St Michael and All Angels in Adbaston, Staffordshire.
 He and Jane did not produce any offspring.

 When Dargan came back to Ireland, he was occupied by minor construction projects, including rebuilding the main street of Banbridge and the 13 kilometers long Kilbeggan branch of the Grand Canal.
-After Irish parliament decided to launch a plan for the very first railway, the Dublin & Kingstown Railway in 1825, Dargan had become increasingly invested in this project.
+After Irish parliament decided to launch a plan for the very first railway, the Dublin and Kingstown Railway in 1825, Dargan had become increasingly invested in this project.
 To fight against the skepticism of any railway program in Ireland, Dargan spent a considerable amount of unpaid time promoting this first railway of Ireland, working along with engineer Charles Vignoles to plan the route.
-After a persistent effort of Dargan, Dublin & Kingstown Railway was able to be opened on 17 December 1834, with eight trains in each direction, at full capacity.
+After a persistent effort of Dargan, the Dublin and Kingstown Railway was able to be opened on 17 December 1834, with eight trains in each direction, at full capacity.
 He next constructed the water communication between Lough Erne and Belfast, afterwards known as the Ulster Canal, a signal triumph of engineering and constructive ability.

 Other great works followed – the Dublin and Drogheda Railway, the Great Southern and Western Railway and the Midland Great Western Railway.
 By 1853 he had constructed over six hundred miles of railway, and he had then contracts for two hundred more.
 He paid the highest wages with the greatest punctuality, and his credit was unbounded.
 At one time he was the largest railway projector in Ireland and one of its greatest capitalists.